Observer Design Pattern

 In the above problem, the weather monitoring system acts as the subject, while the displays are the observers.

-Step 1: Our first step is to define the Subject interface which will define methods to register, remove and notify all observers.
+Step 1: We define the Subject interface and include methods to register, remove and notify all observers.

 // Interface for Subject